 | Goal: Get cited in ChatGPT, Perplexity, Google AI Overviews | Goal: Get selected, evaluated, and transacted with by AI agents |

 Bottom line: AEO gets your brand into AI answers.
-Agentic SEO gets your business selected by AI systems making decisions on behalf of users.
+Agentic SEO gets your business selected and transacted with by AI systems making decisions on behalf of users.

 → What AEO Actually Does